danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 ## Step 9 - Create a Realm-specific movie service

-Now let's add a Realm-specific `MovieService` that lets us store movies from the API to Realm.
+Now let's add a Realm-specific `MovieService` that lets us store movies from the api in Realm.
 Add this file to the `Services` folder:

 ```swift
 // RealmMovieService.swift